 Here is your light-bulb moment.
 The life of a student aspiring to join the creative industries should be methodical.
-Your effort should transcend not missing lectures and handing in assignments in good time.
+Your effort should transcend lecture attendance and handing in assignments on time.
 The goal for you is not only to graduate.
 You can have the skills and experience required by the industry as you cast that graduation cap up high.

-How can I be a full-time student acquiring the experience and skill needed in the creative industry?
+How can you be a full-time student acquiring the experience and skills needed in the creative industry?

-Networking, voulnteering, internships and relevant industry connections will solve that query.
+The answer: networking, volunteering, internships and relevant industry connections

-As a full-time Film & TV production student at ADMI, Koome graduated (Pictured above) while working as a freelance photographer, videographer and dj for multiple companies.
+As a full-time Film & TV production student at ADMI, Koome graduated (pictured) while working as a freelance photographer, videographer and DJ for multiple companies.

 Koome, now an ADMI alumni, started off by volunteering as a videographer and photographer in school related events.
 After all, he was attending film production classes.
 An internationally acclaimed media conglomerate where Koome interned, would turn out to be his employer.

 He shares the following tips on how to succeed as a student in the creative industry.